Carve a Christmas Elf with Justin Gordon – Part IComments (0)

 In the photo at right, Justin illustrates how the elf’s left puffy shoulder ring, arm, hat brim and ear have been cut straight in from the side and straight in from the front, back or top to block out each detail.
 “This whole process is like having a rough-cut machine but a bit slower,” Justin said.

-The second photo, at left, also shows how the elf’s right arm, hand, puffy shoulder, ear, nose, hat brim and pointed hem of his tunic have been cut in from the side to block out each feature.
+The second photo also shows how the elf’s right arm, hand, puffy shoulder, ear, nose, hat brim and pointed hem of his tunic have been cut in from the side to block out each feature.

 Justin offers this reminder: “Only go as deep as the lines dictate, because in each corner of the blocking you are reaching the depths where the actual detail’s surfaces will be.
 You don’t want any tools marks where your finished surfaces will be.”